 |0 – 50%||5.0||“mangelhaft”, “ungenügend”, “nicht bestanden” (insufficient / failed)|

 A kind of advice for all the Pakistani students: Don’t convert your grades to the German grading system until a German university demands it.
-If they will need it then they will convert it on their own.
+If they need it, then they will convert it on their own.
 Apply always for admission with the grading scale used by your previous university.